gwcoffey/gwcoffey.com/hugo/content/posts/2023-04-22-i-have-run-out-of-ways/index.md

 ---
-title: I Have Run Out Of Ways
+title: I have run out of ways to say I love you
 date: 2023-04-22
 summary: A poem.
 slug: i-have-run-out-of-ways